 Is this book an entertainer?
 Yes.
 And no. I don’t think that was the goal of this book.
 I think this is meant to give us a little overview into Amy’s life, an author’s life, a mom’s life, a woman’s life.
 I think it is meant to give us inspirations and provide us life lessons that life is indeed complicated but fun and that life is meant to be lived.

 P.S.
 I would like to thank my good friend, again, for being my ebook librarian, for spoiling me with every book I want to read.
-Since I wanted to know and understand more about depression and mental health in general, I looked for books that are just right fit to my interests.
-Good thing there is a friends who’s always ready to give me a helping hand finding a copy of such books.
+Since I wanted to know and understand more about depression and mental health in general, I looked for books that just right fit to my interests.
+Good thing there are friends who are always ready to give us a helping hand or just finding a copy of such books.

 My Goodreads Review